-The main problem is that, once USCIS discovers that you are no longer employed by the original employer/sponsor, it may conclude that you are working without proper authorization for your new employer.
+The main issue is that, once USCIS discovers that you are no longer employed by the original employer/sponsor, it could conclude that you are working without proper authorization for your new employer.

 Notifying USCIS of the change of employment does not help to overcome this basic eligibility issue.
 Nor would returning to your former employer, since you already worked without proper authorization for the second employer.

 If you have applied for employment-based visas in one of these categories: EB-1 Outstanding Researcher, EB-1 Multinational Manager, EB-2, or EB-3 worker, you might actually be able to switch employers while awaiting your adjustment-of-status decision, if you’ve been waiting for USCIS action for 180 days or more.
 However, you must carefully follow the “portability” rules when doing so.

 In particular, you must find a job that is the “same or similar” as the one you have.
 If you fail to comply with the rules; for example, you go from a job as a tech analyst to a job as a restaurant manager; your I-485 application can be denied.

 For more information on changing jobs while on one of these type of employment-based visas, please see How Soon After I Start Work With My Green Card Sponsor Can I Switch Jobs?

 The portability rules also apply to H-1B visa holders applying for adjustment of status to obtain a green card.